frazierjason/N1mmCommands-TouchPortal/README.md

 the ham community has suitable examples tested and offered up to share, I can add them to this project for others' benefit and ease of use.

+IF YOU HAVE A FLEX SMART SDR TRANSCEIVER:

+The Radio Adjustment sample page for Flex works as-is.
+It is lightly tested.

 IF YOU HAVE AN ICOM SDR TRANSCEIVER on Radio 1 in N1MM+:

-You can install the page "N1MM-Radio-Adjustments-RIG1-ICOM-SDRs.tpz" for more advanced direct control of your rig features through N1MM+.
 After installing the page, change the ICOM CI-V rig address in the "Values" tab to match your rig.
 Right-click the value named "N1MM CAT1 CIV ID (ICOM)".
 Change it to the two character code matching your ICOM rig settings.
 Do not mess with any of the other values, they are updated live by the page buttons as they are used.
+A future release of this page will improve its behavior to work on both Radio 1 and Radio 2 for dual-rig setups that have an ICOM on either side.

 (screenshot opening the Values tab in TouchPortal)